abhogal-lab/WillisWorks/README.md

 stroke-risk prediction, or replacement of measured perfusion, CVR, PET, angiography or clinical examination.

 > **Safe interpretation** Use the model to compare mechanisms and ask counterfactual questions.
-Do not infer that an individual patient shares the displayed absolute CBF, reserve, OEF, tissue-risk or neuronal-function value.
+Do not infer that an individual patient shares the displayed absolute CBF, reserve or OEF value.

 # 2. Interface and recommended workflow